CarawaysClass/carawaysclass.github.io/itsw1304/itsw1304-syllabus-14wk.md

 > Professor Caraway:

->I am Angela Ford from your ITSE 1350 (Systems Analysis and Design) class, and I have a question about this week’s assignment.
+>I am Angela Ford from your ITSW 1304 (Intro to Spreadsheets) class, and I have a question about this week’s assignment.
 I thought that we needed to complete both sections, am I correct?
 Can you please help me?

 >Angela Ford